gradosevic/wp-browser-travis-demo/README.md

 - You have to install WordPress, see `travis.sh`.
 - Currently failing on HHVM.
 PhantomJS says `XPath error : Invalid expression #user_login`.

-See `.travis.yml` for more details.
+See `.travis.yml` for more details .